codeunion/dotenv-example/README.md

 If you don't want to or can't use a gem to separate sensitive information from your project, there are a few other options.
-A common pattern is to create a configuration file in an easy-to-ready format like [YAML](http://en.wikipedia.org/wiki/YAML) called, say, `credentials.yml`.
+A common pattern is to create a configuration file in an easy-to-read format like [YAML](http://en.wikipedia.org/wiki/YAML) called, say, `credentials.yml`.
 You would then store sensitive information in that file and add that file to `.gitignore`, so that you couldn't accidentally push it up to GitHub or otherwise reveal its contents.